-Diabetes is a metabolic disease mostly characterized by high blood sugar (glucose) levels that results in impaired insulin secretion in the body, which means our body cells are not able to use the insulin effectively.
+Diabetes is a metabolic disease characterized by high blood sugar (glucose) levels that are a result of impaired insulin secretion in the body, or inability of the body to use the secreted insulin effectively.

-Inadequately managing type 2 diabetes can lead to complications later on, you need to manage your blood sugars and regularly monitor them to be sure they are within their target range.
+Inadequately managing type 2 diabetes can lead to complications later on.
+You need to manage your blood sugars and regularly monitor them to be sure they are within the target range.

 Taking care of yourself is ‘empowering’ yourself.
 Here are few easy ways to take an active role in diabetes care and enjoy a healthier future

-If you are taking medications for managing diabetes, whether it’s pills or injections it’s very important to be organized and adhere to a routine to avoid skipping of doses which can hinder glucose control.
+If you are taking medications for managing diabetes, whether it is pills or injections it is very important to be organized and adhere to a routine to avoid skipping of doses which can hinder glucose control.
 Taking incorrect dose and at incorrect times can lead to complications.
 Without consulting your doctor, you should not discontinue your diabetes medicines on your own.
 In case you have to order, call our pharmacy helpline 1860 500 0101

 According to our nutrition experts – If you don’t eat, don’t eat on time, or don’t eat the correct amount of carbohydrates, you run the risk of low blood sugars.
-The diabetes diet plan needs to be balanced with the intake of insulin and other diabetes medications.
-Include low-carb foods like lean protein, leafy greens, eggs, Almonds, avocados, low-fat dairy, fish, eggs, seafood, non-starchy vegetables, and healthy fats.
-Avoid foods that are high in carbs like white bread, pasta, rice, sugar sweetened beverages, processed food grains and other unhealthy fats.
+The diabetes diet plan needs to be balanced with the usage of insulin and other diabetes medications.
+Include low-carb foods like lean protein, leafy greens, eggs, almonds, avocados, low-fat dairy, fish, eggs, seafood, non-starchy vegetables, and healthy fats.
+Avoid foods that are high in carbs like white rice, white bread, pasta, sugar sweetened beverages, processed food grains and other unhealthy fats.
 For a balanced plan meet our diet & nutrition experts’ online log on to https://healthlibrary.askapollo.com/all-about-skin-cancer/.

 Blood and Sugar Monitoring

-Record your blood sugar levels in a notebook or you may download an online apps that can track it for you and share it with your doctor to help plan your medications and treatment.
-Blood sugar levels should be checked two hours before meals and two hours after.
-Doctors’ recommend to check your blood sugar after exercising and when you feel stressed to better understand your body’s reaction to different circumstances.
-Along with regularly monitoring blood sugar levels, you should speak to your doctor about actions to be taken if your blood sugar gets too low or too high, what should be your target blood sugar levels.
+Record your blood sugar levels in a notebook or you may download online apps that can track it for you and share it with your doctor to help plan your medications and treatment.
+Blood sugar levels may need to be checked before meals and two hours after.
+Doctors recommend checking your blood sugar before and after exercising and when you feel stressed to better understand your body’s reaction to different circumstances.
+Along with regularly monitoring blood sugar levels, you should speak to your doctor about actions to be taken if your blood sugar gets too low or too high, and what your target blood sugar levels are.

 Exercise is an integral part of any diabetes care plan.
 To be safe, check your blood sugar before and after exercise.
 Exercise can improve your blood sugar levels.
 Walking is one of the best activities for people with type 2 diabetes.
 Also, research shows yoga can help reduce stress and manage diabetes well.
 Other forms of exercise during this period could be dancing, stairs climbing, or even gardening.
 Talk to your doctor before starting a new fitness regime in case you have any other health issues.